Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: Introduction

 \subsection{Related works}

-XAI is a research field that is attracting great interest in the past recent years, as evidenced by a growing body of research in the field and as a consequence of the widespread interest and diffusion of ML-based solutions in countless application scenarios and industries \cite{jordan2015machine}.
 The general goal of XAI is to shed light on the inner workings of Machine Learning and Deep Learning models, especially in the context of regression and classification problems.
 A major focus is put on DNNs \cite{che2016interpretable} and ensemble methods \cite{tolomei2017interpretable}, two emblematic examples of algorithms classes that provide models that are highly accurate, but really hard to be understood by humans.

 Given the fact that DNNs achieve state-of-the-art performance on several complex tasks such as image classification, text classification and time series forecasting - just to name a few - it comes as no surprise that a considerable volume of research in the XAI field focused on the problem of DNNs interpretability.
 The latter can be tackled with the purpose of either providing explanations about the predictions (i.e. the outputs) produced by the model \cite{zeiler2014visualizing, simonyan2013deep, murdoch2018beyond}, or interpreting the internal representations of the processed data \cite{sharif2014cnn, bau2017network}.
 It is worth highlighting a third promising line of research aimed at designing inherently interpretable DNNs \cite{melis2018towards, li2018deep, oreshkin2019n}.
-Since a complete dissertation on DNNs interpretability is out of the scope of this work, we refer the curious reader to \cite{gilpin2018explaining, zhang2018visual}.
+Since a complete dissertation on DNNs interpretability is out of the scope of this work, we refer the interested readers to \cite{gilpin2018explaining, zhang2018visual}.

 As regards ensemble methods, we mainly relate our work to Random Forests (RFs) \cite{breiman2001random}, but several works on the interpretation of other ensembles (such as Gradient Boosting Decision Trees) can be found in literature \cite{valdes2016mediboost, wang2018tem}.
 RFs are ensembles of classification or regression trees leveraging \textit{bagging} to reduce the variance of predictions.
 With respect to single Decision Trees, RFs significantly improve performance in terms of accuracy, at the price of reduced interpretability.
 In this context, many works address the problem of improving standard feature importance score methods.
 Relevant examples are \cite{strobl2008conditional}, which proposes an improvement of the permutation importance measure based on a conditional permutation scheme, and \cite{li2019debiased}, in which the authors introduce a variant of the Mean Decrease Impurity (MDI) feature importance measure aimed at overcoming the problem of MDI feature selection bias.
 Besides single-feature importance measures, it is worth mentioning some recent works focused on the detection of interactions between features \cite{basu2018iterative, lundberg2018consistent, devlin2019disentangled}.